What to Say When Presenting an Award [Script]

 Don’t know where to begin?
 Here are a few tips, along with a sample script, that should help get you started.

 First, start with a funny or touching anecdote about the person if possible.
-This sets up the framework for what makes the recipient special.
+This sets up the framework for what makes the employee, teacher, volunteer, student, or essential worker special.
 However, make sure it’s not too personal or potentially embarrassing.

 Talk about Why

 Describe some of the recipient’s accomplishments and relate it to why they’re receiving the award.
 Although they may have a long list of achievements, try to keep it relatively brief and play up the ones that are most significant.

 Give a quick, general description of the recipient as a person outside of their accomplishments.
 Are they funny or warm?
 Do they have other significant interests or hobbies?
 Are there particular quirks they’re known for?

 Wrap it up with the presentation itself and lead the applause.

 Feel free to use this as a template for your own presentation.